samuelemwangi/UserIdentity/Readme.md

 # Summary
-Useridentity is a RESTful API that manages user identities and handles user creation and role management.
-You can easily create and update user accounts, as well as assign and revoke roles for each user.
+Useridentity is an easy-to-use RESTful API that simplifies user management by providing a set of endpoints for managing user identities, creating user accounts, and handling role management.
+You can easily create and update user accounts, and assign or revoke roles for each user.

 ## Running the App
 ### Prerequisites